Sweet and Savoury Pursuits

 Bowl of M'hammara served with Pita chips.

-Mhammara combines roasted sweet red peppers, toasted walnuts, pomegranate molasses, a touch of spice and a few other ingredients to create a flavorful roasted red pepper walnut dip that is sure to impress!
+Mhammara combines roasted sweet red peppers, toasted walnuts, tangy pomegranate molasses, a touch of spice and a few other ingredients to create a flavorful roasted red pepper walnut dip that is sure to impress!

 For those who enjoy a bold, slightly sweet, tangy, spicy, and nutty spread, this dish is a must-try.
 This delicious roasted red pepper dip will bring a touch of the Middle-East to your table making it a great addition to any gathering.